 The Overview Tab

-Like in the channel level, this tab shows you an overview of how well your video has performed over a selected period of time.
+Like in the channel level, this tab shows you an overview of how well your videos has performed over a selected period of time.
 Your overview tab will show you graphs of how many views the video got, how many watch hours were gained, how many subscribers were gained and the overall revenue from that video.
 You will also see a graph showing how your audience retention is for that video.

 The Reach Tab